Ahaeflig/probaVSuperRes/supreshelper/README.md

-# module with helper functions for typical super resolution operations:
+# Module with helper functions for typical Super Resolution operations:
+# Some functions are from embiggen
 - Baseline upscale
 - Bicubic upscale
 - Central Tendency